 - Hanging temporary blinds or curtains to create a private space

-The WorkLife Office is available to provide consultation to building managers related to specific building needs and options.
+The WorkLife Office is available to provide consultation to building managers related to specific building needs and options and provides a Building Manager Lactation Facilities Guidebook.
 Funding may be available to support lactation room enhancement projects in zone-managed buildings.
 Please contact us by Support Request or 650.723.2660

 Stanford University, Stanford Hospital and Lucille Packard Children’s Hospital have identified a total of 30+ rooms– for the most part multi-purpose spaces – that may be available for lactation purposes.
 Check with department, building, facility or space coordinators for information about space options and whom to contact for permission to use a space.